mutant-remix/mrxbuilder/docs/input-manifest.md

 # Manifest
 This is the specification for the builder's input manifest files, which also acts as the documentation for writing them.
 It is example-based and hopefully self-explanatory in most cases.

+## Examples
+You can find examples utilising every feature in [sample-input](/sample-input) and below.

 ## Overview
 The builder's manifests are written in [toml](https://toml.io).